The Google Chrome web store offers a variety of different SEO tools that can help you with your SEO efforts with just one click.

 MozBar is a Chrome extension by Moz that allows you to get instant SEO insights about different websites or search engine result pages (SERPs) without leaving your web browser.

 Along with various backlink metrics, you can also see a website’s domain authority and page authority from this extension.
+Providing invaluable data and stats, the MozBar Chrome extension is a must-have for all SEOs.

 Google’s Page analytics extension is a great tool to understand how your customers are interacting with your website.